Curriculum & Instruction General (CIGENRL)

-CIGENRL 461 ORGANIZATION, ADMINISTRATION, AND COORDINATION OF COOPERATIVE EDUCATION PROGRAMS 3 Units
+CIGENRL 461 ORG, ADMIN, AND COORDINATION OF WORK-BASED LEARNING PROGRAMS 3 Units

-Study of career and technical education programs which utilize the internship/youth apprenticeship/cooperative method of instruction.
+Study of career and technical education programs which utilize the internship/youth apprenticeship/cooperative method of instruction(i.e., work-based learning programs).
 Includes the knowledge and procedures necessary to implement the quality components of an occupational program.
 Successful coordination of a program using the cooperative method will be stressed.
-Meets the Department of Public Instruction's course requirement for vocational certification.
+Meets the Department of Public Instruction's course requirements for vocational certification.

 PREREQ: CIGENRL 460 OR CIGENRL 660 (FORMERLY ITBE 460/660)